HackYour-Tech/.github/profile/README.md

 - 👨🏼‍💻 We write our work up at [HackYour.Tech](https://hackyour.tech)
 - 💼 Technical/Security consultants
 - 🧪 We build, hack and harden everything in our own labs
-- 🍯 We deploy and monitor HoneyPots to help our research

 <!--<h3 align="left">Connect with us:</h3>
 <p align="left">